ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 a device installed at a customer's site is authentic (i.e., not counterfeit) and has been configured with authorized software, all as part of a trusted supply chain, are just a few of the many aspects which need to be considered concurrently to have confidence that a device is truly trustworthy.

 A generic architecture for remote attestation has been defined in {{I-D.ietf-rats-architecture}}.
 Additionally, the use cases for remotely attesting networking devices are discussed within Section 6 of {{I-D.richardson-rats-usecases}}.
-However, these documents do not provide sufficient guidance for network equipment vendors and operators to design, build, and deploy interoperable platforms.
+However, these documents do not provide sufficient guidance for network equipment vendors and operators to design, build, and deploy interoperable devices.

 The intent of this document is to provide such guidance.
 It does this by outlining the Remote Integrity Verification (RIV) problem, and then identifies elements that are necessary to get the complete, scalable attestation procedure working with commercial networking products such as routers, switches and firewalls.
 An underlying assumption will be the availability within the device of a Trusted Platform Module {{TPM1.2}}, {{TPM2.0}} compliant cryptoprocessor to enable the trustworthy remote assessment of the device's software and hardware.

 ## Terminology

 A number of terms are reused from {{I-D.ietf-rats-architecture}}.
-These include: Appraisal Policy for Attestation Results, Attestation Result, Attester, Endorser, Evidence, Relying Party, Verifier, and Verifier Owner.
+These include: Appraisal Policy for Attestation Results, Attestation Result, Attester, Evidence, Relying Party, Verifier, and Verifier Owner.

 Additionally, this document defines the following terms:

-Remote Attestation: the process of creating, conveying and appraising claims about platform trustworthiness characteristics, including supply chain trust, identity, platform provenance, software configuration, hardware configuration, platform composition, compliance to test suites, functional and assurance evaluations, etc.
+Remote Attestation: the process of creating, conveying and appraising claims about device trustworthiness characteristics, including supply chain trust, identity, device provenance, software configuration, hardware configuration, device composition, compliance to test suites, functional and assurance evaluations, etc.

+This document uses the term Endorser to refer to the trusted authority for any signed object relating to the device, such as certificates or reference measurement.
+Typically, the manufacturer of an embedded device would be accepted as an Endorser.

 The goal of attestation is simply to assure an administrator that the software that was launched when the device was last started is an authentic and untampered-with